 Water Protection

 One of the most concerning areas for the long-term protection of land value, is water rights.
-The hydraulic fracturing process can have surprisingly significant effects upon the geology of land, and carries known risks of contaminating water supplies and water lines with highly toxic substances used in the hydraulic fracturing process, or with causing the intrusion of flammable gas into water lines, and other significant health hazards.
+The hydraulic fracturing process carries known risks of contaminating water supplies.
+Fracking involves highly toxic substances, heavy metals, known carcinogens, and sometimes radioactive elements.
+It can also lead to the intrusion of flammable gas into water lines, and other significant health hazards.

-However, proving that a driller is responsible for causing this damage to your property is extremely difficult, frequently requires testing and/or the use of scientific experts.
-Permanent damage or contamination to water sources can be devastating, as the expense to remediate and the impact upon land value are considerable.
+However, proving that a driller is responsible for causing this damage to your property is extremely difficult.
+This frequently requires advance testing and/or the use of scientific experts.
+Permanent damage or contamination to water sources can be devastating to your real estate values.
+Your land may become extremely difficult to market or sell at a suitable price, as few buyers care to purchase land without a safe water supply.

 Consider a series of water clauses to mitigate these risks.
 Include critical details such as the proper testing to be conducted before a well is put into place, when water sources can be utilized, damages for restoration, and clauses to prevent wastewater runoff onto the surface.